 Jobs to do now

 - Sow seeds outdoors

-Chard needs an open sunny site in rich, moisture-retentive free-draining soil, although it can tolerate some shade in summer.
+Chard grows best in an open, sunny site, although it can tolerate some shade in summer.
+It prefers rich, moisture-retentive, free-draining soil.

-Sow thinly 2.5cm (1in) deep, 10cm (4in) apart in rows 45cm (18in) apart, from March to July.
+From March to July, sow seeds thinly, 2.5cm (1in) deep and 10cm (4in) apart, in rows 45cm (18in) apart.
 Two sowings – one in April and the second in July – are usually sufficient.
 The July sowing provides leaves the following spring when growth resumes.

-Alternatively, sow in modules or trays and transplant when large enough to handle.
+Alternatively, sow in modules or trays indoors, and transplant outside when large enough to handle.

-Cover plants for overwintering in October with cloches or protect the crown with straw or similar material, then cover with fleece.
+In October, cover plants for overwintering with cloches or protect the crown with straw, or similar material, then cover with fleece.

 Sow thinly and when conditions are warm.
 You can help to prevent this disease by making sure there is plenty of space around seedlings and plants to improve air circulation, watering the soil at the base of the plants, and by choosing mildew resistant varieties.